 The access key for the Blaze and Spark engines to connect to the Amazon S3 file system.
-Required for the Blaze engine and for the Spark engine if the Data Integration if S3 policy does not allow EMR access.
+Required for the Blaze engine and for the Spark engine if the Data Integration if S3 policy does not allow EMR access, or if you use EMRFS access and the Informatica domain does not reside on an EC2 instance.